-- 6. Determine whether the Complainant wishes to pursue a resolution (informal or formal) through ATU, or no resolution of any kind; - 7.
+- 1. Provide the Complainant a copy of this Policy; - 2.
+If not already submitted, request that the Complainant submit a written Formal Complaint which the Complainant may, if he or she agrees to disclose the information, provide details regarding the allegation, including the name of the accused individual and the date, location, and general nature of the alleged violation; - 3.
+Review the ATU First Conversation Checklist - 4.
+Ensure the Complainant is aware of the right to have an Advisor - 5.
+Explain avenues for Informal Resolution Process and Formal Complaint Resolution Process of the Complaint; - 6.
+Explain the steps involved in an investigation; - 7.
+Discuss confidentiality standards and concerns with the Complainant; - 8.
+Determine whether the Complainant wishes to pursue a resolution (informal or formal) through ATU, or no resolution of any kind; - 9.
 Discuss with the Complainant, as appropriate, possible supportive measures that can be provided to the Complainant, at no cost, during the pendency of the investigative and resolution processes.
 ATU may implement such measures if requested, appropriate, and reasonably available, whether a complaint has been filed or not.
-Supportive measures may include, but are not limited to: - a. issuing no-contact directives to prevent any contact between the Complainant, the Respondent, witnesses and/or third parties; - b. providing the Complainant an escort to ensure that he or she can move safely between classes, work, and/or activities; - c. changing a Complainant's or a Respondent's on-campus housing or dining, if any, to a different on-campus location and providing assistance from ATU support staff in completing the relocation; - d. arranging to dissolve a campus housing contract and offering a pro-rated refund; - e. changing work arrangements; - f. rescheduling class work, assignments, and examinations without penalty; - g. arranging for the Complainant to take an incomplete in a class; or - h. moving the Complainant or the Respondent from one class section to another without penalty; - i. permitting a temporary withdrawal from ATU; - j. providing alternative course completion options without penalty; - k. providing counseling services; - I. providing academic support services such as tutoring.
+Supportive measures may include, but are not limited to: - issuing no-contact directives to prevent any contact between the Complainant, the Respondent, witnesses and/or third parties; - b. providing the Complainant an escort to ensure that he or she can move safely between classes, work, and/or activities; - c. changing a Complainant's or a Respondent's on-campus housing or dining, if any, to a different on-campus location and providing assistance from ATU support staff in completing the relocation; - d. arranging to dissolve a campus housing contract and offering a pro-rated refund; - e. changing work arrangements; - f. rescheduling class work, assignments, and examinations without penalty; - g. arranging for the Complainant to take an incomplete in a class; or - h. moving the Complainant or the Respondent from one class section to another without penalty; - i. permitting a temporary withdrawal from ATU; - j. providing alternative course completion options without penalty; - k. providing counseling services; - I. providing academic support services such as tutoring.

-Respondent's Initial Meeting with the Title IX Coordinator or AA/EEO Officer
+B. Respondent's Initial Meeting with the Title IX Coordinator or AA/EEO Officer